"Just how far is a chef willing to go to win a cooking competition?"

 —Alton Brown in the opening to Cutthroat Kitchen.

 In what can be best be described as "Choppedfor psychopaths", Cutthroat Kitchen is another competition show from Food Network, hosted by Alton Brown.
 The show premiered on August 11, 2013.In this game show, four chefs are given $25,000 to start off the show.
-Each round has a target dish each chef must create.
+Each round has a target dish each chef must create; the dishes are simple for experienced chefs, and are typically to be prepared in 30 minutes.
 They have 60 seconds to go into the pantry and get all the ingredients needed to make their dish.
 After the shopping portion, Alton conducts an auction in which the item up for sale is either a disadvantage to inflict upon other chefs or a sole advantage for him/herself.
 To keep things interesting, there will also usually be a surprise auction or two during the cooking stage.
 After each round, a guest judge will critique their dishes.
 The criteria?
 Taste, presentation, and representation of the target dish.
 However, chefs are not allowed to discuss with the judge the sabotages they were given.
 Whoever had the worst dish was eliminated and has to return the money to the briefcase.The third round is slightly different in which chefs will get the same 60 seconds to shop, but they will start cooking right afterward.
 All auctions in the final round take place during the cooking.
 At the end of the day, the chef who is left standing will keep the money they have left.The companion Webisode, Alton's After Show, takes place after the cooking and has Alton showing the judges some of the sabotages that the chefs inflicted on each other.
 This generally has the judges realize that's why a dish tastes so funny as well as give their take on how to make the most of the sabotage (especially for the swapped ingredients).

 These are the tropes up for sale.
 Who will give me $500?: